kumbulanit/t-sql/tech company/untitled/Presentations/Lesson1_TSQL_Introduction_Presentation.md

 SELECT FirstName, LastName FROM Employees;

--- Incorrect (mixing aggregate and non-aggregate) SELECT Department, FirstName, COUNT(*)
+-- Incorrect (mixing aggregate and non-aggregate) SELECT DepartmentID, FirstName, COUNT(*)
-FROM Employees GROUP BY Department;
+FROM Employees GROUP BY DepartmentID;

 -- Correct
-SELECT Department, COUNT(*) AS EmployeeCount
+SELECT DepartmentID, COUNT(*) AS EmployeeCount
-FROM Employees GROUP BY Department;
+FROM Employees GROUP BY DepartmentID;
 ```

 **Logic Errors**: